 Let's find out how you can embed or use the widget for your website or web-app.

-Feedier offers you two ways to plug your Feedier Carrier on your website, let's find out how.
+Feedier offers you two ways to plug your Feedier Form on your website, let's find out how.

 We've crafted our own widget, attractive, smooth and fitting most website, so you can collect feedback or answers straight from your visitors/users.

-It's a simple snippet you can grab from your Share tab of every carrier.
+It's a simple snippet you can grab from your Share tab of every form.
 You can then add it to your website code, any website or web-app would do.

 As we mention on the page, you must have jQuery loaded, otherwise it won't work.